Thypoch 28mm f1.4 Product Shot on the Leica M11

 Art & Character

 The Thypoch 28mm f1.4 isn’t a clinical lens by any means, and it’s not a super strong character lens either.
-But because of that super-fast f1.4 aperture and the 14-blade iris, you get some very artistic rendering when shot at the faster apertures.
-You’re not getting a super-high micro-contrast lens, but because Thypoch uses such great coatings, you do get some really nice color and rendering without the ‘glow’ or ghosting from light scattering within the inner elements.
-This lens’s performance is overall very stable, but very capable.
+But because of that super-fast f1.4 aperture and the 14-blade iris, you get some very artistic rendering when shooting at the faster apertures.
+You’re not getting a super-high micro-contrast lens, but thanks to Thypoch’s great coatings, you do get some really nice color.
+This lens’s performance is overall very stable and very capable, with very smooth bokeh and rendering.

 Flaring